 WARNING: Visitors should be aware that this website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

 Warakurna: All the Stories Got into our Minds and Eyes is an exhibition of contemporary paintings and sculptures that document a new art movement emerging from the Western Desert community of Warakurna.
-The exhibition was on show at the National Museum of Australia in Canberra from 7 December 2012 to 3 November 2013.

 Port Pirie Regional Art Gallery, Port Pirie, South Australia, 19 December 2014 to 26 January 2015